Learning Tangent Bundles and Characteristic Classes with Autoencoder Atlases: Experiments

-\paragraph{Results.} Of five training runs, four satisfied the convergence criteria (trials with seeds 43, 44, 45, 46).
-In all four cases, the coboundary test correctly failed, detecting non-orientability: \begin{itemize} \item Trial 1 (seed 43): 11 positive signs, 14 negative signs across 25 overlaps; \item Trial 2 (seed 44): 16 positive signs, 9 negative signs across 25 overlaps; \item Trial 3 (seed 45): 12 positive signs, 13 negative signs across 25 overlaps; \item Trial 4 (seed 46): 15 positive signs, 10 negative signs across 25 overlaps. \end{itemize} In each of these trials, $\delta > 0$, no overlap component exhibited mixed signs, and the $\check{C}^1$ sign assignment was verified as a cocycle while failing to be a coboundary.
-The balanced (though not perfectly symmetric) sign distributions confirm that the nerve graph admits no consistent 2-colouring, correctly detecting $w_1(\mathcal{T}_{\mathcal{A}}) \neq 0$.
+\paragraph{Results.} Of five training runs, four satisfied the convergence criteria.
+In all four, the coboundary test correctly failed, detecting non-orientability.
+The sign distributions across the 25 overlap components are balanced but asymmetric (11:14, 16:9, 12:13, 15:10 across the four converged trials), confirming that the nerve graph admits no consistent 2-colouring.
+Aggregate metrics across the four converged trials are reported in Table~\ref{tab:rp2_converged}.

+These trials have $\eta_{\mathrm{lat}} \gg 1$ across the board, so the global hypotheses of Theorem~\ref{thm:sign-cocycle-stability} are violated.
+Nevertheless, $\delta > 0$ and sign consistency hold within each overlap, and correct detection is achieved.
+We analyse this regime through the lens of Theorem~\ref{thm:local-stability} in the next subsection.